anthonyumpad/BusTimeApp/README.md

 This is a simple Angular JS + Topcoat UI application tested using Android emulator only Working code at https://ec2-54-69-212-116.us-west-2.compute.amazonaws.com/client/#/main

-The Backend uses PHP + Apache using MongoDB.
+The Backend uses PHP + Apache with MongoDB as the datastore.

 This application gets your current location and finds the nearest bus service and bus stops.
 This will show the bus service arrival time in minutes.